Polyvinyl-Records/polyvinyl-records/product.md

 # How to Create a New Product:
-> Add instances (formats), description, overlays, Spotify URI and record label on the Product level.
+> Add product description, overlays, Spotify URI and record label on the Product level.

 ## Getting Started
 #### Located Under Products: <br />